-It will be important to provide flexible, multi-purpose, and high quality social infrastructure that can cater and adapt to the various needs of the community.
-There should be a consideration for the early delivery of social infrastructure to provide a high standard of living for future residents from day one.
+It will be important to provide flexible, multi-purpose, and high-quality social infrastructure that can cater and adapt to the various needs of the community.
+Early delivery of social infrastructure should be prioritised to provide a high standard of living for future residents from day one.